B-A-IntelliBots/AI-optimized-LQR-Lyapunov-Control-System/README.md

 ## MATLAB Simulation
 After training the neural network, the model was used to control the robot through various types of paths in MATLAB to validate the control scheme.
-You can find the simuation codes in ******* figures below showes some of the results on a single reference and circular and infinity-shaped trajectories.
+You can find the simuation codes in ******* figures below showes some of the results on a single target point and circular and infinity-shaped trajectories.
+## ROS and Gazebo simulation
+The control algorithm detailed above was transferred to ROS environment in order to run it on Raspberry Pi board and also conduct simulations in Gazebo.
+ROS nodes can be found in ***** and are organized as follows: main_script.py---> defines the trajectory that the robot should follow, and for each reference point it calls the control loop server till it reaches the point with a specified tolerence.
+It then calls the capturing server to capture images of the environment for mapping purposes. control_loop.py---> This node implements one step on of path-following controller for a differential-drive robot, incorportaing  LQR-control with the usgae of full state observer to estimate the unmeasured robot state (here the motors' currents) using the measured states (here wheels' velocities usinf Encoders).
+It subscribes to robot pose and velocity published by arduino node, adapts control gains based on the neural network service, and publishes motor PWM signals to arduino for accurate trajectory tracking.